plone/training/user_generated_content.rst

 .. note::

-    The addon `plone.app.workflowmanager <https://pypi.python.org/pypi/plone.app.workflowmanager>`_ provides a much nicer user-interface for this.
+    The add-on `plone.app.workflowmanager <https://pypi.python.org/pypi/plone.app.workflowmanager>`_ provides a much nicer user-interface for this.
 The problem is you need a big screen for it and it can be pretty confusing as well.

 Done.